dicebear/dicebear/apps/docs/pages/recipes/load-all-styles/index.md

 as a Go module and [`dicebear_styles`](https://pub.dev/packages/dicebear_styles) on pub.dev, and [`DiceBear.Styles`](https://www.nuget.org/packages/DiceBear.Styles) on NuGet.
-Most projects only need one or two styles, but sometimes (for a style picker, a gallery page, or a batch job) you want to load all of them at once.

 This guide shows how to do that in Node.js, PHP, Python, Rust, Go, Dart and C#.